Jomarrrrr/oha2-it265-002/docs/studio-brainstorm.md

 ## Vision Statement
 *What is the mission of your solo game studio?
 How does it align with creating and analyzing innovative game architectures?*

-> [We are here to create something to inspire of atleast 1 person through sotry or gamplay or art, if it changes the life of just 1 person then we have sucseeded.]
+> [We are here to create something to inspire of atleast 1 person through sotry or gamplay or art, if it changes the life of just 1 person then we have succeeded.]

 ---